-6 Since Mr. Benavides's arrival, he has acted in collaboration with the 7 operations leaders to make immediate improvements in Serious Injury and 8 Fatality (SIF) incident management.
-Actions have included: implementing 9 executive reviews of SIF incidents; eliminating extension of SIF corrective 10 action due dates; requiring contractors to report potential SIF events to 11 PG&E; and implementing joint investigations (PG&E and contractor) for the 12 incidents.
+Since Mr. Benavides's arrival, he has acted in collaboration with the operations leaders to make immediate improvements in Serious Injury and Fatality (SIF) incident management.4 Actions have included: implementing executive reviews of SIF incidents; eliminating extension of SIF corrective action due dates; requiring contractors to report potential SIF events to PG&E; and implementing joint investigations (PG&E and contractor) for the incidents.

-13 Culture: Examples of programs designed to strengthen our safety culture 14 include an initiative to take officers and directors to the field to have informal 15 safety conversations with hourly employees, establishing a requirement that 16 safety be part of the hiring criteria for all jobs, developing and

-- communicating a set of principles around safety beliefs, requiring that every employee have a safety-related performance objective in their annual plan, deploying safety leadership training, and measuring our safety culture using detailed perception surveys.
+Culture: Examples of programs designed to strengthen our safety culture include an initiative to take officers and directors to the field to have informal safety conversations with hourly employees, establishing a requirement that safety be part of the hiring criteria for all jobs, developing and communicating a set of principles around safety beliefs, requiring that every employee have a safety-related performance objective in their annual plan, deploying safety leadership training, and measuring our safety culture using detailed perception surveys.
 PG&E is also revising the current Values & Actions standard to make it more specific and focused.
-The implementation of the standard will be mandatory and audited. - Public Safety: A number of departments, people, and work are related to Public Safety in PG&E. This includes vegetation management, electric grid sectioning, process safety for gas operations, transportation safety, and asset management.
-Under the new strategy, the planning for those different components will be coordinated, the reporting will be integrated, and the Chief Safety Officer will be part of the "public safety power shut-off" or PSPS process, playing an oversight role. - Governance Accountability Model: PG&E is establishing a Governance Oversight Execute Support (GOES) accountability model (Figure 5-2) to
+The implementation of the standard will be mandatory and audited.

+Public Safety: A number of departments, people, and work are related to Public Safety in PG&E. This includes vegetation management, electric grid sectioning, process safety for gas operations, transportation safety, and asset management.
+Under the new strategy, the planning for those different components will be coordinated, the reporting will be integrated, and the Chief Safety Officer will be part of the "public safety power shut-off" or PSPS process, playing an oversight role.

+Governance Accountability Model: PG&E is establishing a Governance Oversight Execute Support (GOES) accountability model (Figure 5-2) to clarify roles and responsibilities.
+GOES will focus on functions where clarity of roles and responsibilities would make a meaningful difference.
+Safety is one of those functions.
+PG&E expects to implement GOES after it emerges from bankruptcy.

-Incident that resulted in a person experiencing a serious injury or fatality (SIF-A) and incidents that had the potential (SIF-P) to result in a SIF-A.
+4 Incident that resulted in a person experiencing a serious injury or fatality (SIF-A) and incidents that had the potential (SIF-P) to result in a SIF-A.